n1clsxd/TaskAPI/README.md

 `GET /tasks` Retrieves a list with all tasks.

-`GET /tasks/completed` Retrives a list with completed tasks.
+`GET /tasks/completed` Retrieves a list with completed tasks.

-`GET /tasks/{id}` Retrives a specific task by it ID.
+`GET /tasks/{id}` Retrieves a specific task by it ID.

 `PUT /tasks/{id}` Updates a specific task by it ID using JSON payload.